jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 ### 1.5 Overview
 [This subsection describes what the rest of the Software Architecture Document contains and explains how the Software Architecture Document is organized.]
+This document deals with the representation of our architecture, goals and constraints.
+Other important points are logical, deployment, implementation and data views.

 ## 2. Architectural Representation
 Both the front end (an Android app) and the back end of this project make use of the MVC Pattern (Spring).